SindreKjelsrud/kjelsrud.dev/src/pages/garden/index.md

 ---
-title: 'Digital garden'
+title: "Digital garden"
-description: '🪴 My personal digital garden.
-A wild garden, filled with drafts, ideas and more.'
+description: "🪴 My personal digital garden.
+A wild garden, filled with drafts, ideas and more."
 layout: "../../layouts/Layout.astro"
 ---

 #### Different types of drafts / ideas

-- 🌱 *Seedlings for very rough and early ideas.*
+- 🌱 _Seedlings for very rough and early ideas._
-- 🌿 *Budding for work I've cleaned up and clarified.*
+- 🌿 _Budding for work I've cleaned up and clarified._
-- 🌳 *Evergreen for work that is reasonably complete.*
+- 🌳 _Evergreen for work that is reasonably complete._

 #### Pages